New inflation number feeds angst about Democrats' $2T bill

 “If you believe these programs go away after one, two or three years, you shouldn’t have a driver’s license,” said Sen. Lindsey Graham of South Carolina, top Republican on the Senate Budget Committee, who requested the CBO estimates.
 He said the bill’s higher price tag and rising inflation meant Democrats’ legislation would be “lethal to the economy and lethal to your paycheck.”

-Democrats argued the estimated added $3 trillion cost was bogus — and that if they decided to seek any future extensions of their initiatives, they would propose savings to pay for them.
+Democrats argued the estimated added $3 trillion cost was bogus because if they decided to seek any future extensions of their initiatives, they would propose savings to pay for them.

-Outside groups including the Committee for a Responsible Federal Budget and the University of Pennsylvania’s Wharton School of Business have produced similar estimates about the legislation’s cost if its programs were permanent.
+Outside groups have produced similar estimates about the legislation’s cost if its programs were permanent.
 CBO numbers usually have more clout in Congress because the agency’s impartiality is respected.

-Schumer wants to reach final compromises with Manchin and other Democrats on unresolved issues and push the package through his chamber by Christmas.
-But much about the legislation remains in play.

 Democrats have also had differences over how to ease limits on federal tax deductions that people can take on state and local taxes.
 In addition, the Senate parliamentarian must decide whether some provisions — including a top party priority of letting millions of migrants remain in the U.S. — violate the chamber’s rules and should be removed.

-Due to those complications, it is unclear whether Schumer will be able to meet his Christmas deadline.
-The House approved an initial version of the legislation last month.
+That’s left it unclear whether Schumer will be able to meet his Christmas deadline.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.